 Are Peptides Worth It?

 Peptides are an investment for your skincare routine if you are addressing ageing, dryness, or sensitivity.
-However, only with repeated applications and choosing the products with the well-combined mixes of peptides do they work.
+However, only with repeated applications and choosing the products with well-combined mixes of peptides do they work.
 Having realistic expectations, too, you need to accept that peptides will improve the feel and appearance of the skin, but won’t make for rapid changes and also won’t act as a substitute for cosmetic therapy.

 For UK-based consumers, peptides can be considered as part of a complete skincare regimen.
 Apply peptide products along with sunscreen, antioxidants, and a healthy lifestyle for the best results.